ether2/prometheus-grafana/README.md

 # prometheus-grafana

-This is the docker-compose.yaml for the prometheus server and host/container monitoring stack on my Linux server virtual machine.
+This is the docker-compose.yaml for the prometheus server and host/container monitoring stack.

-This doesn't include additional Prometheus listeners I've setup for other servers and applications yet, however.
+Ideas for additional challenges:
+-setup automatic provisioning for grafana so there's no need to setup datasources or dashboards -setup database on backend